Ferlab-Ste-Justine/ferload-client-cli/README.md

 Compute total average expected download size       ✅

-The total expected average download size will be 4 GB do you agree ? [yes]:
+The total average expected download size will be 4GB do you want to continue (your available disk space is: 87 GB) ? [yes]

 FIL0000010 [##################################################]      0 /      0 MB (100%) 📦
 FIL0000002 [##################################################]    125 /    125 MB (100%) 📦